 - Too Awesome to Use: When Stark was the reigning Satan, he demanded guns from a wealthy devil worshipper.
 One of the guns he got was a "mare's leg" shotgun.
 Stark thought the gun was an amazing find and too precious for combat, so he stashed it in his collection instead.

 - Weirdness Censor: Aelita's team tends to rationalize the stuff that happens, but people still see what they want to see.

-- Whip Sword: The na'at is the Hellion version of this and Stark's Weapon of Choice.
+- Whip Sword: The na'at is the Hellion version of this and Stark's weapon.

 - Woobie, Destroyer of Worlds: Mason's revealed to have a pretty damn good Freudian Excuse in the third book.
 If Stark were to have followed through with his killswitch plan, he would've been one too.

 - Who Wants to Live Forever?: Vidocq characterizes the experiment that made him immortal as "an accident."

 - Wound That Will Not Heal: Lucifer has one of these from when God gave him the boot.